Applications are sought for Stanford alumni arts projects

 - Film or Digital Media Production (includes Screenwriting)

-Projects involving recorded media (such as an album or a film) must also incorporate a live component (such as a concert or film screening) as part of the project plan.
+Projects involving recorded media (such as an album, film, or podcast) must also incorporate a live component (such as a concert or film screening) as part of the project plan.

 Funding and Expectations